parthlsunilande/WeatherWise/README.md

 ## Notes
 - Email alerts require a dedicated Gmail + App Password.
 - CLI mode is optional and can be activated by commenting out run_gui().

+- #Contact
+- If you have any questions, suggestions, or just want to connect, feel free to reach out!
+- Email:parthlande1111@gmail.com
+- Linkedin:linkedin.com/in/parth-lande
+- Thank you for visiting my repository.